zhihanyang2022/anxiety_tips/README.md

  - When encountering problems that are difficult to solve, we sometimes blame ourselves for not working hard enough or smart enough.
 However, there can be other reasons, too:
    - The resources we are using are either too little or of bad quality.
 For example, if you are learning a concept that is completely new to you, you should consult / read / compare at least 5 to 10 different resources before you say you are not smart enough to understand it.
-   - Working on a problem for more than 2 hours per day prevents insights.
+   - Working on the same problem for more than 2 hours per day prevents insights.
 You should always keep in mind that you are a human and you have physical and mental limits.
+Whenever I spend more than 2 hours on one problem in a day, I get a headache.